Generic stabilizers for simple algebraic groups: Adjoint representation

 Suppose for the remainder of the proof that $G$ is adjoint and $\car k$ is not special for $G$.
-As $G(k)$ is simple as an ordinary group, it acts faithfully on $L(\hst)$, whence the kernel of the action is infinitesimal.
+Since $G(k)$ is simple as an ordinary group, it acts faithfully on $L(\hst)$, whence the kernel of the action of $G$ is infinitesimal.

-The socle of $\g$ as a representation of $G$ is irreducible \cite{Hiss}; it is the subalgebra generated by the root subalgebras, i.e., the image of the Lie algebra of the simply connected cover of $\Gt$ of $G$, see for example \cite[Lemma 3.1(1)]{GG:large}.
-That is, $L(\hst)$ is not faithful if and only if the composition $\gt \to \g \to \gl(L(\hst))$ is zero if and only if $\hst$ is divisible by $\car k$ in the weight lattice \cite[Lemma 3.1(2)]{GG:large}, if and only if $(G, \car k) = (\PGL_2, 2)$.
+The socle of $\g$ as a representation of $G$ is irreducible \cite{Hiss}; it is the subalgebra generated by the root subspaces, i.e., the image of the Lie algebra of the simply connected cover of $\Gt$ of $G$, see for example \cite[Lemma 3.1(1)]{GG:large}.
+That is, $L(\hst)$ is not faithful if and only if the composition $\gt \to \g \to \gl(L(\hst))$ is zero if and only if $(G, \car k) = (\PGL_2, 2)$ by \cite[Lemma 3.1(2)]{GG:large}.
 This concludes the proof of the first sentence of the lemma.
 For the remainder of the proof we suppose additionally that $(G, \car k) \ne (\PGL_2, 2)$.